kubernetes/enhancements/keps/sig-node/127-user-namespaces/README.md

 We will add.

-We will test for when the field pod.spec.HostUsers is set to true, false and not set.
+We will test for when the field pod.spec.hostUsers is set to true, false and not set.
 All of this with and without the feature gate enabled.

 We will also unit test that, if pods were created with the new field